cosmas375/newbie.js/README.md

-# Newbie.js
+# Newbie

 Meet the most flexible tour library!

 # Where to get

-You can get Newbie.js from:
+You can get Newbie from:

 1. CDN